-For more information, see the Cochrane Handbook, Chapter 6.6: Documenting and reporting the search process.
+For more information, see the Cochrane Handbook 4.5 Documenting and reporting the search process

-This section describes what the authors plan to search.
+This section describes what sources are to be searched.
 It is split into two parts: Electronic Searches and Searching Other Resources.

-In the Electronic Searches section, authors document planned searches of any bibliographic databases.
+In the Electronic Searches section, planned searches of any bibliographic databases are recorded.
 This section should list:

 - the date from which the source is intended to be searched (if available).